Norwood (SA)

 PROFILE FAQ

-Norwood has emerging levels of nearby infrastructure activity, ranking in the 29thth percentile nationally
+Norwood has emerging levels of nearby infrastructure activity, ranking in the 27thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 13 projects likely impacting the area.
-Key projects include Osmond Terrace Mixed-Use Development, Glenside Development, The Parade Quarter, and Norwood Oval Redevelopment.
-Below is a list detailing those most relevant.
+AreaSearch has identified 13 projects that may impact this area.
+Notable ones include Osmond Terrace Mixed-Use Development, Glenside Development, The Parade Quarter, and Norwood Oval Redevelopment.
+Below is a list detailing those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.